 }

-Every single resource in Kubernetes has an OpenAPI specification which can use as reference on top of it.
-You can see all of them by calling the endpoints and you could even copy paste the specification to visualize it in any OpenAPI UI available online:
+Every single resource in Kubernetes has an OpenAPI specification you can use as reference.
+You can see all of them by calling these endpoints, and you could even copy-paste the specification into any online OpenAPI UI to visualize it:

 > curl localhost:8001/openapi/v3/apis/apps/v1